 Ignore the stacks of library books that are towering on the coffee table while everyone is sprawled out on pillows across the living room floor reading.
 Stop the clock and get down with them to listen to them read or the stories they are making up for the pictures in the picture books.

 Your kids will only be the age they are currently at for this summer.
-My son will only have one summer between Kindergarten and first grade, and so on with my other kids.
+My son will only have one summer between first and second grade.
+This is the last summer before my daughter starts Kindergarten, and my youngest will only be three and our “baby” for so long.

 Enjoy the ice cream treat for the fourth time this week because it’s summer.
 Ice cream (or fill in the blank of your family’s favorite summer sweet treat) and summer go hand in hand.
 A few extra days of indulgence won’t hurt anyone but it may be one of those sweet memories your children will remember for years.